Mootlaq/PowerPoint_Markdown_converter/README.md

 I created this thanks to [Rob Haisfield](https://github.com/classicrob) who floated the idea on one of Roam's Slack channels.

 ## Installation
 Besides the `pptx2markdown.py` file, you might need to install some libraries for the script to run successfully.
-The script use the libraries below so make sure you install them.
+The script use the libraries below so make sure they're installed.
 I included the pip install command for each library in case you don't have them in your machine.

 * Pillow